crate/cratedb-guide/docs/performance/sharding.md

 To avoid running your clusters with too many shards or too large shards, implement the following guidelines as a rule of thumb:

-- Use shard sizes between 10GB and 50GB.
+- Use shard sizes between 10 GB and 50 GB.

 - Keep the number of records on each shard below 200 million.